quokka-astro/quokka/docs/about.rst

 tests must pass, and the static analyzers must show zero new bugs before a pull request is merged with the main branch.

-User interaction/assistance and bug reports are managed via Issues in the GitHub repository.
+User assistance and bug reports are managed via Discussions and Issues in the GitHub repository.